TOHTics/celeste_server/docs/SERVER_INTALLATION.md

 # Compiling

-Compiling the server requires `cmake >= 3.0`, `>=clang-3.8`, and `gcc5` if you are missing some basic dependencies.
+Compiling the server requires `cmake >= 3.0`, `>=clang-3.5`, and `gcc5` if you are missing some basic dependencies.
 If you don't care about which dependencies you already have installed, or which are needed please execute the following commands:

 ```
 sudo apt-get update -qq
 sudo apt-get install -y -qq git
-sudo apt-get install -qq software-properties-common
-sudo add-apt-repository ppa:george-edison55/cmake-3.x
-sudo add-apt-repository ppa:ubuntu-toolchain-r/test
-sudo apt-get update -qq
-sudo apt-get upgrade
-sudo apt-get install -y -qq  build-essential clang-3.8 cmake gcc5 g++5 libboost1.55-all-dev libssl-dev
+sudo apt-get install -y -qq  build-essential clang-3.5 cmake libboost1.55-all-dev libssl-dev libc++-dev libc++-helpers libc++1
 ```

 To compile the code, simply go into the download directory and use `cmake` to configure the build.
 Then `make` the project, replacing `[NUMBER OF CORES]` with the number of cores your system has: